funkensturm/acts_as_category/README.md

 permitted category directly:

       child1.children     # Returns only subchild1
-      Category.get(4)     # Returns an empty array, trying to access forbidden subchild2
+      Category.get(4)     # Returns an ActiveRecord::RecordNotFound error,
+                            trying to access forbidden subchild2

-Please have a look at the comments for each function and the unit test to see, which method respects permissions and which one doesn’t (e.g. ancestors).
+Please have a look at the comments for each function and the unit test to see, which method respects permissions and which ones don’t (e.g. ancestors).